Kurdiumov/quote-of-the-day/README.md

 npm run start
 ```

-To simplify development process and avoid backend creation access keys for both PaperQuote and Unsplash APIs are hardcoded in source codes.
+Application uses [backend](https://github.com/Kurdiumov/quote-of-the-day-backend) as a proxy for fetching data from PaperQuote and Unsplash APIs.

 Third-party APIs
 ---